By Solomon Oladipupo

 Colleagues of Urueye Thursday morning marched out in hundreds into the streets of Surulere to demand justice for their colleague.

 While blaring placards with the inscription “#JusticeforStephen”, majority of them dressed in their lab coats, screamed for justice.
 “Stop killing us.
-We want justice,” they added.
+We want justice,” the protesters cried.

 The march, which started at the Union Bank ATM, LUTH, quickly proceeded to the Palace of Baale of Surulere, High Chief Kareem Awoyemi who assured the crowd that the perpetrators would be brought to book.